HobbaZ/job_search_website/README.md

 ### Project Aim

-Test an api by creating a basic no framework website.
+Test an api by creating a basic job search website.

 ### What Problem Does It Solve